theFool32/lsp-bridge/README.md

 Emacs can do better for the following tasks, we will not reinvent the wheel in lsp-bridge:
 1. Code formatting: each LSP server has its own formatting specification, we can gain finer control using Emacs' builtin formatting tool.
 2. Syntax highlighting: [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a wonderful incremental parsing library for syntax highlighting.
-2. Xref: Xref's mechanism is simultaneously. lsp-bridge is completely asynchronous, recommended to use wrap function to uniformly key

 ## Join development